Achievable logoAchievable logo

 • If order is discretionary***

-*A short sale involves the sale of borrowed securities, typically as a means of betting against that security.
+*A short sale involves selling borrowed securities, typically as a way to bet against that security.

 **Order types include market, limit, stop, and stop limit orders.
-While the Series 6 typically does not test these order types, it’s important to understand their place on the order ticket.
+While the Series 6 typically does not test these order types, it’s still important to know why they appear on the order ticket.

-***A discretionary order involves a financial professional deciding and implementing transactions on behalf of their clients.
-We’ll learn more in a future chapter.
+***A discretionary order involves a financial professional deciding and implementing transactions on behalf of a client.
+You’ll learn more in a future chapter.

 Definitions